 - Continue monitoring and testing: Notwithstanding the added challenges resulting from working remotely, now is not the time to ease up on monitoring and testing financial crimes compliance programmes.
 It is imperative that programme gaps be identified and addressed to protect the institution from undue compliance and reputation risk.

 How Protiviti Can Help

-Protiviti’s Financial Crime Risk and Compliance practice specializes in helping financial institutions satisfy their regulatory obligations and reduce their financial crime exposure using a combination of AML/CTF and sanctions risk assessment, control enhancements and change capability to deliver effective operational risk and compliance frameworks.
-Our team of specialists assist organizations with protecting their brand and reputation by proactively advising on their vulnerability to financial crime, fraud and corruption, professional misconduct, and other financial business risk issues in the following areas:
+Protiviti’s Financial Crime Risk and Compliance practice specialises in helping financial institutions satisfy their regulatory obligations and reduce their financial crime exposure using a combination of AML/CTF and sanctions risk assessment, control enhancements and change capability to deliver effective operational risk and compliance frameworks.
+Our team of specialists assist organisations with protecting their brand and reputation by proactively advising on their vulnerability to financial crime, fraud and corruption, professional misconduct, and other financial business risk issues in the following areas:

 - Incorporating COVID-19 vulnerabilities into the money laundering/terrorist financing (ML/TF) risk assessment to ensure your institution is considering the “unknown-unknown” threats, identifying higher-risk elements (e.g., customer types, products offered, delivery channels) and to address change in your financial crime risk profile.

 - Adaptation of know your customer/customer due diligence (KYC/CDD) procedures to reflect shift from face-to-face, to online identification and verification procedures during social distancing measures.